kd226/logicsGame/Readme.md

 It`s a simple logical game written in Java 8 (important!) using library JLine.
 It uses a lot of ANSI escape codes, so may not work or work improperly on terminals not supporting these.

+##Logic
+Logic should be described using names like True, False or Possible.
+It is crucial for the logic to be sorted lexicographically in files, first one described will be treated as False, second will be treated as True by the game.

 ##Compile instruction

 ```